-Our internal model scores both quizzes the same way.
-However, the way we display those scores to you changes between the two tracks.
+Our internal model scores both types of quizzes the same way.
+However, the way we display those scores to you changes between the two types.
 On the entry-level tracks, we compare you only to other engineers at the same stage of their careers; on the non-entry-level tracks, we compare you to our entire network.
 More experienced engineers know more on average, so the comparison to our entire network typically ranks you lower than the comparison to engineers who have just finished a degree or a bootcamp.

 If you have additional questions, please contact Support.